 I don’t post ‘staged’ run photos on social media.
 I am not a model.
 I’d rather spend my free time actually running, not trying to nail a photo for Instagram likes.
 I don’t have the time or the patience to tie my phone to a lamppost and run backwards and forwards past it several times.
 The best I can manage is a post-run sweaty selfie or a not-so-great race photo that I paid £20 for the privilege of downloading.

 Running is a huge social thing for me and I love training with friends.
 I enter races because I like to have a goal to work towards – I’d get really lazy if I didn’t.
 It also gives me something to blog about as I review each race.
 I am not paid to review them nor have I received a free entry.
 It’s the main reason I started this blog as it is the perfect place to document the stuff you tend to forget about at events, like parking, toilet queues etc. Race reviews are always my most viewed blog posts.
 I recommend events because I have taken part in them and I’ve really enjoyed them, in the same way, I would recommend a film or a restaurant to a friend.

 I wear items because I like them.
 If they fit great / make me look a bit slimmer / don’t chafe, then I’m sold!
 I spend my hard-earned cash on them, or more often than not, I buy them because they were on offer at the outlet.
-I am not sponsored to wear anything.
 If I thank a brand on social media it is usually because they have provided me with exceptional service not because I have been gifted the product.
-Anything I have been ‘gifted’ is usually in exchange for an honest review on my blog and is written in the disclaimer at the end of the post.
+Anything I have been ‘gifted’ is usually in exchange for an honest review on my blog and is clearly stated or written in the disclaimer at the end of the post.